Cancer in the U.S.: 15 States With the Highest Rates of Diagnoses

 If you live in the United States, chances are someone you know has been diagnosed with cancer.
 In 2017, the American Cancer Society predicts there will be just under 1.7 million new cases of the disease and 600,920 deaths from some type of cancer across the nation.

 In both men and women, there is expected to be the highest rate of new breast cancer diagnoses.
 Lung and bronchus, prostate, colorectum, melanoma of the skin, and urinary bladder cancers are the other most common types predicted by the American Cancer Society.
-Lung and bronchus cancer are predicted to be the most fatal in 2017, followed by colorectum and pancreatic cancers.
+Lung and bronchus cancer is predicted to be the most fatal in 2017, followed by colorectum and pancreatic cancers.

 Some states have a much lower diagnosis rate.
 New Mexico had the lowest rate in the country from the CDC’s most recent data, at 363.7 diagnoses per 100,000 people.
 Arizona’s rate was 370.6, and Wyoming’s rate was 382 — the next two lowest rates nationwide.
 But as we’ll see on the following pages, the rates of diagnoses for the states on the other end of the spectrum are all significantly higher than the national average, with the two worst states having rates over 500 diagnoses per 100,000 people.